 She completed a Masters with Distinction in History of Art from the Courtauld Institute of Art, University of London in 2014, supported by a Friends of the Courtauld Scholarship, and previously graduated from the Australian National University with a First-Class Honours degree in Art History and Curatorship in 2011, receiving the Janet Wilkie Art History Honours Prize for her final thesis on Chinese contemporary photography.

 In addition to her tertiary qualifications, Sophia has gained experience in a major museums, independent spaces, and commercial galleries in Australia and the UK including the National Gallery of Australia (Canberra), the Museum of Contemporary Art (Sydney), the Art Gallery of New South Wales (Sydney), Craft (Melbourne), Ian Potter Museum of Art (Melbourne) and Serpentine Galleries (London).
 She is currently the Public Programs Coordinator at the Australian Tapestry Workshop, and a participant in the Emerging Cultural Leaders program at Footscray Community Arts Centre in Melbourne.

 As an independent curator Sophia has worked on a number of projects and exhibitions.
-Recent curatorial projects include ‘Secret Garden’ at Schoolhouse Studios with Caitlin Shearer, the ‘PLAYFUL’ exhibition and public programs for National Youth Week at City Library Gallery in Melbourne, ‘Some words are just between us’ at Firstdraft in Sydney, ‘Closing the Distance‘ at Bundoora Homestead Art Centre, ‘Slice of Life‘ at Craft, and ‘No Woman is an Island‘ at BLINDSIDE, ‘Every Dog Will Have Its Day’ at Casual Powerhouse Arts Centre with Kathlenn Linn, and ‘Disobedient Daughters’ at Metro Arts, Brisbane.
-She was also the guest curator 2016-2017 at The Dolls House Gallery, a miniature art gallery located in Melbourne.
+Recent curatorial projects include ‘Secret Garden’ at Schoolhouse Studios, with Caitlin Shearer, the ‘PLAYFUL’ exhibition and public programs for National Youth Week at City Library Gallery, ‘Some words are just between us’ at Firstdraft, ‘Closing the Distance‘ at Bundoora Homestead Art Centre, ‘Slice of Life‘ at Craft, ‘No Woman is an Island‘ at BLINDSIDE, ‘Every Dog Will Have Its Day’ at Casual Powerhouse Arts Centre with Kathlenn Linn, and ‘Disobedient Daughters’ at Metro Arts, Brisbane.
+She was also the guest curator 2016-2018 at The Dolls House Gallery, a miniature art gallery located in Melbourne.